Ernst Freese

-Dr. Ernst Freese (September 27, 1925 - March 30, 1990) was a molecular biologist who worked on the mechanism of mutations in DNA.
+Ernst Freese (September 27, 1925 - March 30, 1990) was a molecular biologist who worked on the mechanism of mutations in DNA.
 From 1962 until his death he was Chief of the National Institute of Neurological Disorders and Stroke (NINDS) Laboratory of Molecular Biology at the National Institutes of Health (NIH).
 Ernst Freese's scientific career started in theoretical particle physics and later moved to molecular biology where he contributed to early genetics research.

+Early life

+Ernst Freese was born in Düsseldorf to the secretary and art student Hedja Freese (née von Oehmcke; 1905–1988) and the academic architect Hans Freese (1889–1953).
+He was conscripted into the Wehrmacht in 1942 at the age of seventeen.
+His father, who had been assigned to construct a forced-labour camp during the Nazi era and was included in the Gottbegnadeten list in 1944, served as rector of the Technische Universität Berlin from 1949 to 1950.
+His mother was born in Russia into a Baltic German family and was raised in Saint Petersburg.
+The daughter of a factory director, she had fled the Russian Revolution in 1917 and lived in Riga and Jelgava (formerly Mitau) before moving to Düsseldorf in 1921.
+From 1952 onwards, she gained recognition as a mosaic artist and painter; following the death of her first husband, she married the architect Wassili Luckhardt in 1959.

 Education and academic career

-Ernst Freese began his career as a student of physics with Werner Heisenberg at the University of Göttingen, Göttingen, Germany, where Freese received his PhD in 1953 in work in theoretical particle physics.
+After World War II, Freese began his career as a student of physics with Werner Heisenberg at the University of Göttingen, Göttingen, Germany, where Freese received his PhD in 1953 in work in theoretical particle physics.
 He came to the United States in 1954 to work as a postdoctoral fellow with Enrico Fermi at the University of Chicago.
 He started his career in biology at Max Delbrück's laboratory at the California Institute of Technology in 1955.
 He held research positions at the University of Cologne (1956-1957) and Harvard University (1957-1959), where he worked with James Watson.
 Freese joined the University of Wisconsin as an associate professor of genetics in 1959 and established the university's first molecular biology program.
 In 1962 he moved to the National Institutes of Health (NIH) as Chief of the National Institute of Neurological Disorders and Stroke (NINDS) Laboratory of Molecular Biology.
 He held this position until his death.
 The other laboratory chiefs included Marshall Warren Nirenberg and Daniel Carleton Gajdusek.
 Freese was also the Director of the Basic Neurosciences Program at NINDS from 1987.